marcoantonioni/cp4ba-wfps/README.md

 ```

-## 5. Federate/Unfederate WfPS
+## 5. Federate/Unfederate WFPS

 To federate or unfederate an existing wfps instance set WFPS_FEDERATE var to true for federate or false to unfederate

 ###
 ```
 # REMEMBER: adapt the properties file to your environment
-# WfPS must exists
+# WFPS must exists
 time ./wfps-federate.sh -c ../configs/wfps1.properties

 ```

 ## 6. Examples of REST services invocations using curl

-Below are some examples for invoking REST services exposed by the demo applications deployed in WfPS.
+Below are some examples for invoking REST services exposed by the demo applications deployed in WFPS.

 The script 'wfps-export-env-vars-to-file.sh' exports the environment variables necessary to interact via 'cUrl' with REST services into a support file.

-### 6.1 Interact with services from 'SimpleDemoWfPS' application
+### 6.1 Interact with services from 'SimpleDemoWFPS' application

 Login in browser to '<b>/Workplace</b>' as a user defined in TeamBindings role to interact with tasks.